-Bentley spent a lot of time in the winters observing ice crystals under his microscope and then attempting to draw them.
-But their delicate symmetry and unique structures proved hard to replicate on paper.
+Bentley spent a lot of time in the winter observing ice crystals under his microscope and then attempting to draw them.
+But it was frustrating work.
+Their delicate symmetry and unique six-sized structures proved impossible to replicate on paper.

 A single snowflake as viewed through Bentley’s microscope

 One day, Bentley came across a story about a camera that could take photographs through a microscope.
-He persuaded his father to buy him a bellows camera.
+He persuaded his father to buy it.
+It was called a bellows camera.

-A year passed while he experimented with the two mediums, learning to work quickly so as to capture the snowflakes with the camera before they melted.
-Although he knew nothing about photography, Bentley persisted until finally one day his hard work paid off.
+A year passed while Bentley experimented with the two types of cameras, learning to work quickly so as to capture the snowflakes before they melted.
+Although he knew nothing about photography, he kept at it until finally one day his hard work paid off.
 He said,

 ‘The day that I developed the first negative made by this method, and found it good, I felt almost like falling on my knees beside that apparatus and worshiping it!
 It was the greatest moment of my life.’

-With time, Bentley learned how to photograph a snowflake before the ice crystal changed shape as well as how to produce sharp images that fully captured the intricacies of each crystalline structure.
+With time, Bentley learned how to photograph a snowflake before the ice crystal changed shape as well as to produce sharp images that fully captured the intricacies of each hexagonal structure.
 His breakthrough in January of 1885 produced the world’s first photomicrographs ever taken of an ice crystal.

 “Under the microscope, I found that snowflakes were miracles of beauty and it seemed a shame that that this beauty should not be seen and appreciated by others,’ he said.